Git subtree for tracking changes in upstream apps

 Fixing when original subtree-split commit is lost

-might change its commit ID, even though the set of changes is still the same.
+For reasons we’re not completely sure of (but that for sure include history rewrite with git push --force), it might happen that the commit ID that is merged as a subtree from the artificial sub-directory tree created with git subtree split might change its commit ID, even though the set of changes is still the same.
 One way you can get out of this situation is:

 - Figure out (from normal git log) in the

-branch (or the working branch) when we did the last actual merge from upstream.
+mainbranch (or the working branch) when we did the last actual merge from upstream.
 This merge commit has the following message in it:

 Squashed 'your/subdir' content from commit [short ID]